Skip to content

 Raised by draft.validate_draft() (called automatically inside save()) when one or more required fields are missing.

-draft = paperless.documents.draft() # missing `document` field
+draft = paperless.documents.create() # missing `document` field

 try: